 Purchase a charcoal chimney on Amazon, or go to a hardware store to find one.

 Mr. KSH loves to cook on this small charcoal grill.
 It works great for the two of us.
 But if I was the one doing the cooking on the grill, I’d be using this grill below because I love the sides for placing items on.
 And it comes with a charcoal chimney.

-My Mr. KSH pours the hot coals into the grill (read the directions on your charcoal chimney).
-Then check out the next steps below.
+Pour the hot coals into the grill (read the directions on your charcoal chimney), then do the following tips:

 - Add hickory wood chips on the sides.